Sim4n6/plasoWiki/Using-psort.md

 ...
 ```

 Here the filter ``cached_file_size is 43``` is applied to the output searching for all IE cache files that are 43 bytes in size.
-If we wanted to gather some context surrounding these events we can supply the ``--slicer`` flag, eg:
+If we wanted to gather some context surrounding these events we can supply the ``--slicer`` flag, for example:

 ```
 $ psort.py --slicer -q test.plaso "cached_file_size is 43"